Overview of Materiality

 Other Management Issues

-In the process of identifying material issues, the DIC Group also recognized the following as management issues with the potential to significantly impact its management.
+In the process of identifying material issues, the DIC Group also recognized the following as issues with the potential to significantly impact its management.
 The Group will continue working to address/strengthen its response to these issues through its business activities.